juspay/nixos-unified-template/README.md

 ## FAQ

-### But I use NixOS

-You can embed this configuration inside your NixOS configuration, and thus share it with non-NixOS systems (like macOS and Ubuntu).
-See the "both" template of [https://github.com/srid/nixos-flake](https://github.com/srid/nixos-flake) for an example.
-If you don't want to share the configuration with macOS (ie., you use only Linux for development), see the "linux" template instead.
-See also https://github.com/juspay/nix-dev-home/issues/86.

 ### `/nix/store` garbage collection

-By default garbage collection is run automatically every week.
-If your projects use nix-direnv, you don't have to worry about having to download the dependencies again while in a remote area with limited internet access ([see prominent features of nix-direnv](https://github.com/nix-community/nix-direnv?tab=readme-ov-file#nix-direnv)).
+By default, [home-manager] is configured to run garbage collection automatically every week.
+If your projects use nix-direnv, you don't have to worry about having to download the dependencies again while in a remote area with limited internet access ([see prominent features of nix-direnv](https://github.com/nix-community/nix-direnv#nix-direnv)).